 - Indian Law Section of the State Bar of New Mexico.
 The Indian Law Section offers the ILS Bar Preparation Scholarship.
 This scholarship was established to help defray the costs of bar examination application fees and preparation courses for third-year UNM law students who intend to take the New Mexico Bar and practice Indian Law.
-The 2016 application will be available in January 2016, and the ILS aims to make awards by the end of March/mid-April.

 - New Mexico Black Lawyers Association.
 The New Mexico Black Lawyers Association offers bar exam financial assistance and guidance.
 Priority is given to minority applicants, but the application process is open to all.

 - New Mexico Hispanic Bar Association.
 The New Mexico Hispanic Bar Association Foundation and the New Mexico Hispanic Bar Association are proud to support students of the UNM School of Law by providing bar scholarships.
 UNM law students may apply for bar scholarships to assist with the expenses related to bar exam courses or to help defray other costs and help students focus on studying for the bar exam rather than working.
-Bar scholarships are open to 3L’s taking the New Mexico Bar either in February or July.
+Bar scholarships are open to 3Ls taking the New Mexico Bar in either February or July.

 Throughout the year, Board staff give interactive presentations on the application process and taking the bar examination.
 Please check our calendar, where upcoming presentations will be listed as they are scheduled.